removingnest109/openstream/README.md

 ## Requirements

-- Docker Compose (Includes all dependencies by default)

-OR

 - .NET 8 SDK - REQUIRED
 - SQL Server (local or Docker) - REQUIRED
 - Bash (for scripts) - REQUIRED
 - yt-dlp (for youtube downloads) - OPTIONAL
 - spotdl (for spotify downloads) - OPTIONAL
   - Python (required only if using spotdl)

+OR

+- Docker
+- SQL Server (local or Docker)

+OR

+- Docker Compose (Includes all dependencies by default)

 ## Getting Started